 In recent years, pop culture has appeared to embrace the so-called Molly drug.
 Artists like Kanye West, Miley Cyrus and Madonna have incorporated it into their music, and many celebrities have spoken of the substance’s ability to enhance feelings of well-being, relaxation, and happiness.
+This type of glorification has led many people to believe this drug is safe and acceptable.
 However, abusing Molly can bring about dangerous consequences.
-Learn the truth about this dangerous drug.
+Learn the truth about this dangerous drug and what it means to abuse it.

 What Is Molly?